MicrosoftDocs/sdk-api/sdk-api-src/content/wlanapi/ne-wlanapi-wlan_intf_opcode.md

 ## -description

 Defines constants that specify various opcodes used to set and query parameters on a wireless interface.
+These constants represent the possible opcodes that you can pass in the *OpCode* parameter to the [WlanQueryInterface](/windows/win32/api/wlanapi/nf-wlanapi-wlanqueryinterface) and [WlanSetInterface](/windows/win32/api/wlanapi/nf-wlanapi-wlansetinterface) functions to query or set parameters on a wireless interface.

 ## -enum-fields